- Learn how to create a simple arithmetic calculated field.

 Happy Cat Catnip

-Calculated fields in Data Studio can help you manipulate and extend your data.
+Calculated fields in Data Studio can help you manipulate and extend this data.
 In this exercise, you'll use calculated fields to:

 - calculate the total value of each order